tarantool/doc/doc/reference/reference_sql/sql.rst

 Examples of casts, illustrating the situations in the chart:

-``CAST(TRUE AS INTEGER)`` is legal because the intersection of the  "From BOOLEAN" row with the "To INTEGER" column is ``A--`` and the first letter of ``A--`` is for explicit cast and A means Always Allowed.
+``CAST(TRUE AS INTEGER)`` is legal because the intersection of the  "From BOOLEAN" row with the "To number" column is ``A--`` and the first letter of ``A--`` is for explicit cast and A means Always Allowed.
 The result is 1.